skypilot-org/skypilot/docs/source/reference/interactive-nodes.rst

 .. note::

-    If :code:`sky start` is used to restart a stopped cluster, auto-failover provisioning is not used and the cluster will be started on the same cloud and region that it was originally provisioned on.
+    Since :code:`sky start` is used to restart a stopped cluster, auto-failover provisioning is not used and the cluster will be started on the same cloud and region that it was originally provisioned on.